nowaproj/docs/docs/data-connections/supabase/auth.md

 ## 5. Add Sign-In Success Logic

-In this section, I show you how can you build an action that takes the user straight to the logged-in page after a successful login.
+I show you how can you build an action that takes the user straight to the logged-in page after a successful login.

 How can you do it:
 1. Click on **+** next to **OnValue**.